nextauthjs/next-auth/www/docs/configuration/options.md

 :::

 :::warning
 Setting this option to *false* in production is a security risk and may allow sessions to hijacked.
+Using this option is not recommended.
 :::

 ---